PacktPublishing/Deep-Learning-with-Theano/README.md

 [Chapter 12: learning features with unsupervised generative models](Chapter12/)

 [Chapter 13: extending Deep Learning with Theano](codes/Chapter13/)

+For chapter 01, use the code from the chapter since the code is only Python shell commands.

+For chapters 07, 08, 09, code will be published soon.
+Use the code from the chapter in the mean time.

 ## Related Products:
 * [Deep Learning: Practical Neural Networks with Java](https://www.packtpub.com/big-data-and-business-intelligence/deep-learning-practical-neural-networks-java?utm_source=github&utm_medium=repository&utm_content=9781788470315)